FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ## <a name="postsearch"> /searches/{id}

 returns a block of JSON containing a list of matching Metrics (based on their 'description' property), and a list of matching Collections (based on their 'description' property).
-The format of the list members is identical to the format of an individual Metric or Collection descriptor (e.g. [METRIC](#getmetric); [COLLECTION](#getcollection)
+The format of the list members is identical to the format of an individual Metric or Collection descriptor (e.g. [METRIC](#getmetric); [COLLECTION](#getcollection) )

 Sample JSON

-     curl -L -H "Accept: application/json" -H "Content-type: application/json" -d '{"keywords": "identifier"}' https://w3id.org/FAIR_Evaluator/searches/172ad304-3a30-4c80-8265-fc47089e7f66
+     curl -X POST -L -H "Accept: application/json" -H "Content-type: application/json" -d '{"keywords": "identifier"}' https://w3id.org/FAIR_Evaluator/searches/172ad304-3a30-4c80-8265-fc47089e7f66

 Response 200 OK